This Simple Fix Helped Reverse Low Sex Drive!

 Because tons of people have low sex drives.
 For some, their sex drive is so low they wonder if they'll even be able to perform if given the chance.

-The subsequent stress, anxiety, and even shame they feel means one of life's most enjoyable activities has now become a source of major frustration.
+The subsequent stress, anxiety, and even shame they feel means one of life's most enjoyable activities has now become a source of periodic frustration.

-Fortunately, there is hope for people who struggle with sexual issues.
+Fortunately, there is hope for people who are concerned about sexual performance.
 Since sex is so important, researchers are studying the heck out of how to make it better.

 There are a number of developments on the frontier of sexual performance and sexual satisfaction that are changing people's lives for the better.